 Where to find information about Service Packs and links to download them

-Alternative: Download and manually install the patch files:
+Alternative: Download, save, and manually install the patch files:

-For recent versions of WordPerfect see the Support tab on the main Corel site for downloadable Patches & Updates.
-Be sure to read the Release Notes for the Service Packs.
+• For recent versions of WordPerfect see the Support tab on the main Corel site for "Download Patches & Updates".

-If you are updating WordPerfect from a trial version of WordPerfect to a retail (boxed) version
+If you are updating WordPerfect from a trial version of WordPerfect to a fully functional version or to a retail (boxed CD) version

 Once you pay for the product you should receive an email to unlock the trial and (depending on the edition) also a link to download "extras" that are usually on a separate CD: clipart, photos, fonts (fonts can be installed separately), a contents manual for the download, etc.